 The short answer is yes.
 The slightly longer answer is it’s doubtful.

 Testing for cocaine in urine is relatively reliable compared to other methods.
 The least effective way, surprisingly, is a cocaine hair test.
 The person does not need to ingest cocaine for it to end up on their hair follicles, for example.

 It is also possible to test positive for cocaine if you have consumed the South American beverage called coca tea.
 Studies from the Children’s Hospital and Regional Medical Center in Seattle published a paper in 2006, indicating that five individuals tested positive despite never ingesting cocaine.
 They advised health care professionals to consider coca tea consumption before interpreting any toxicology results.

-How to Pass Cocaine Drug Tests
+How to Deal With Cocaine Tests

 Eating healthier foods will increase your likelihood of success, too.
 Not only will it improve your body’s metabolism, but you will be left with fewer fatty storage areas for the cocaine to linger.
 The ideal diet avoids any foods that are high in sugar and fat.

 Finally, if you are entirely sure that you will fail, buy fake urine.
 Synthetic urine comes with a 99.9 percent passing rate because it includes all the components of real pee, like creatinine, proteins, and urea.
 It even has the same golden appearance and musty odor.

 If you or a loved one is using cocaine, it is time to consider getting professional help.
 There are hotlines and addiction centers that can provide you with the resources you need to get clean.
 These treatment services are available around the clock and will provide completely confidential and professional support.